Yashaswi009/Adidas_Sales_Analysis/README.md

 # Adidas_Sales_Analysis
+## Overview
-Explored Adidas sales trends to identify opportunities for growth and enhance strategic decision-making.
+### This repository contains analysis of Adidas sales trends, aimed at identifying opportunities for growth and enhancing strategic decision-making.
+### The analysis was conducted using Excel, leveraging various charts and graphs to visualize sales data effectively.